-A fairly marathon event with 8 sessions in total of pouring wine and sharing the story of our enterprising young family following their dream, something a lot of Londoners can relate to.
+A marathon event with 8 sessions in total of pouring wine and sharing the story of an enterprising young family following their dream; something a lot of Londoners can relate to.
 The ambiance among stand holders is very good too, and an excellent place to build one’s contact list.
 Especially when you suddenly meet hero-chefs like Atul Kochhar … whoo hoo!

 We were staying in a flat within walking distance to Regent’s Park.
 It’s a nice route to take, through the gorgeous gardens.
-We tried to catch up on our English breakfasts, excellent curries and mouthwatering burgers before and after the show, because during the show, there isn’t much time to do anything else.
-In between sessions, we’d even try to snatch 40 winks in the back of Belle, with a minute or two off the feet seeming to help 😉
+It took some doing to catch up on our English breakfasts, excellent curries and mouthwatering burgers before and after the show!
+Because during the show, there isn’t much time to do anything else.
+In between sessions, we’d even try to snatch 40 winks in the back of Belle, with a minute or two off our feet, which seemed to help 😉

 When it came to breaking down the stand … OMG!
 Rain Central.
 Even my knickers were soaked!!
 We were very relieved to get back on the Route du Soleil and to sunny Cotignac.